rlucente-se-jboss/ib-fips-stig/README.md

 # Image Builder with FIPS and STIG

 ## Pre-demo setup
-Start with a minimal install of RHEL 9.3 on baremetal or on a VM.
+Start with a minimal install of CentOS Stream 9 on baremetal or on a VM.
 Make sure this repository is on your host using either `git clone` or secure copy (`scp`).

-During RHEL installation, configure a regular user with `sudo` privileges on the host.
+During CentOS Stream installation, configure a regular user with `sudo` privileges on the host.
 These instructions assume that this repository is cloned or copied to your user's home directory on the host.

-Login to the host using `ssh`.
-Make sure that the username and password are correct in the `demo.conf` file to authenticate to the [Red Hat Customer Portal](https://access.redhat.com) and then run the following script both to register and update the system.
+Login to the host using `ssh` and then run the following script to update the system.

     cd /path/to/ib-fips-stig
     sudo ./register-and-update.sh